SaharEbrahimii/back-to-top/README.md

 # back-to-top
-Implementation back to top with Material-UI and react
+Implementation back to top with Material-UI and react.
+This component use useScrollTrigger to produce back to top.